-The Bonds and Outstanding Bonds are payable from the levy of an ad valorem tax, without legal limitation as to rate or amount, upon all taxable property in the District.
-Net revenues, if any, derived from the operation of the District's water and sewer operations are not pledged to the payment of the Bonds and the Outstanding Bonds but are available for any lawful purpose including payment of debt service on the Bonds and the Outstanding Bonds, at the discretion and upon action of the Board.
-It is not anticipated that any significant revenues will be available for the payment of debt service on the Bonds.
+The Bonds and the Outstanding Bonds are payable from the levy of an ad valorem tax, without legal limitation as to rate or amount, upon all taxable property in the District.
+However, surplus revenues, if any, of the District's general fund are not pledged to the payment of the Bonds or the Outstanding Bonds but are available for any lawful purpose including payment of debt service on the Bonds and the Outstanding Bonds, at the discretion and upon action of the Board.
+Residents of the District receive water and sewer service from the entities described in "WATER SUPPLY AND WASTEWATER TREATMENT."
+Consequently, the District does not collect revenues from sources other than taxes, and the District's general fund is used primarily for administration, operation and maintenance of the District's facilities.